 CALENDAR LISTINGS FOR Monday, June

 BRATTLEBORO Mother Up!
-Monthly Meet-Up: Families Rise Up for Climate Action is a project of 350Vermont that brings together families to talk about the tough realities of climate change and to participate in the transition to a healthier and safer world.
-Kathy Urffer, MU! parent and River Steward with the Connecticut River Conservancy, will be joining us to talk about our local watersheds, how these watersheds are connected to the climate, and what we can do to support their health.
-Mother Up! brings together families to talk about the tough realities of climate change and to participate in the just transition to a healthier and safer world.
-A simple vegetarian meal and childcare for ages 8 and under will be provided.
-5:30 p.m. - 7:30 p.m. monthly.
-Free.
-KidsPLAYce, 20 Elliot St. Information: firstname.lastname@example.org.
+Meet-Up: Families Rise Up for Climate Action is a project of 350Vermont that brings together families to talk about the tough realities of climate change and to participate in the transition to a healthier and safer world.
+A vegetarian meal and childcare for ages 10 and under will be provided.
+5:30 - 7:30 p.m.
+(No meeting in July).
+KidsPLAYce, 20 Elliot St. RSVP appreciated.
+Abby Mnookin: firstname.lastname@example.org.